Here’s the merry crew of Band-itos

 At the urging of her son, Ian, Julie retrieved her flute from the back of the closet and ventured to a Sousa Band rehearsal.
 One thing led to another – she now has a new flute and plays 16th notes a bit faster.
 Her poems appear in Limbs of the Pine, Peaks of the Range (Rose Alley Press, Seattle), and a couple of other poems have ridden Metro buses.

 Alto sax.
 I also play in Capricious Clarinets.
 A flute player during my youth in Cleveland, I abandoned both 20 years ago and now play alto sax or clarinet whenever and wherever I can.

-Utility saxophonist; 62; 175 lbs; bats, right; throws, right; 2005 wrong-note average: .269.
-After minor-league seasoning in the Federal Way Philharmonic, Robertson was brought up by the parent club as a French hornist.
-Injuries soon forced him into the woodwind section.
-By filling in occasionally on bass drum, Robertson has gratified his small but indifferent fan club by becoming the first band member to hit for the cycle, performing in the brass, woodwind, and percussion sections.
-Off-field interests include grandchildren and trying to duplicate White Castle hamburgers.
+Utility saxophonist; 175 lbs; bats, right; throws, right; lifetime wrong note average, .269.
+After minor league seasoning in the Federal Way Philharmonic, Robertson was brought up to the parent club as a French hornist, though afterbeats soon drove him into the saxophone section.
+He recently thrilled his small but indifferent fan club by becoming the first player ever to show up at two concerts having forgotten all or part of his instrument.
+Off-field interests include trying to unwrap sticks of butter without tearing the paper.